-Dreams provide us with a key to unlock our unconscious mind.
-Being able to interpret our dreams, gives us an opportunity to understand ourselves on a deeper level.
-But what do our dreams really mean?
-Below are some traditional interpretations of common themes and symbols that appear in our dreams.
+Dreams provide us with a key to unlocking our unconscious mind.
+Being able to interpret our dreams allows us to understand ourselves on a deeper level.
+But what do our dreams mean?
+Below are some traditional interpretations of common themes and symbols in our dreams.

 Baby: Babies in dreams indicate celebrations and good luck in general.

 Bells: Hearing the ringing of bells in a dream indicates that good news is on its way to you.

 Dog: Dogs in dreams represent your friends.
 If the dog is happy and friendly, then all is well, but if a dog barks or attempts to bite you – keep an eye on someone close to you.